 The usual pre-op routine for CS was done.
 The anesthesiologist on duty that morning talked to me again asking for a brief health and pregnancy history, she asked me how do I react, she meant about my body reaction to anesthesia in general, considering that I have asthma and then she gave me another dextrose which is in fast drip.
 Then after all the skin test of which were all negative, the nurse that was assigned to me did an abdominal and perineal shaving to prepare me for the upcoming LTCS (Low Transverse C-Section with Bilateral Tubal Ligation).

 The C-Section & Bilateral Tubal Ligation

-I just added photos here for your reference, then, of course, my ob and her team operated on me following the standard CS procedure plus the bilateral tubal ligation, during surgery I had severe bronchospasm and having a difficulty of breathing and I was critical for some time.
-The doctor later said that the oxygen levels had fallen to half of the average that’s why they gave me both oxygen and had nebulization.
+I just added photos here for your reference, then, of course, my OB and her team operated on me following the standard CS procedure plus the bilateral tubal ligation, during surgery I had severe bronchospasm and having a difficulty of breathing and I was critical for some time.
+The doctor later said that the oxygen levels had fallen to half of the average that’s why they gave me both oxygen and nebulizer.
 Thank God for my breathing gets better.

 We were delighted at the sight of our newest addition to the family, all the pain and difficulty vanishes out of the gloom upon seeing and hearing that my baby is okay.
 I felt so much joy and excitement when I first saw her, and I know her dad feels the same way.
 My OB says that even though I was busy and tired she appeared to be healthy and got a perfect Apgar score and that was a relief.